For Immediate Release: March 10, 2015

 About the Artists

-Scott Kiefner graduated from McGill University's Schulich School of Music in Montreal, QC, where he studied with Fraser Hollins and Chris McCann.
+Scott Kiefner is a bassist from Concord, NH.
+In 2012, he graduated from McGill University's Schulich School of Music in Montreal, QC, where he studied with Fraser Hollins and Chris McCann.
 In the summer of 2013, he was selected to attend the School for Improvisational Music Intensive workshop in New York City.
-He has since returned to New England, where he performs as an in-demand bass player with Jonathan Lorentz, Jim Dozet, Chris Klaxton, and many others.
+He has since returned to New England, where he performs regularly with Jonathan Lorentz, Jim Dozet, Chris Klaxton, and many others.
 He began his musical life in Music & Movement at the Music School, continuing on to study piano until he discovered the bass.
 He studied bass with Don Williams at the Music School and was a member of the Scholarship Jazz Ensemble.

 Jazz pianist Mark Shilansky's new CD Fugue Mill was described by Jon Garelick in the Boston Globe as “an especially fresh and inventive jazz album.”
 In addition to his teaching duties at Berklee College of Music and the University of New Hampshire, Mark has appeared on over 50 CDs as a producer, pianist, vocalist, or composer/arranger, and has performed with such artists as the New York Voices, Luciana Souza, Kenny Wheeler, and Clark Terry.
 Visit www.markshilansky.com for more information or to download “Mark Shilansky's Talking Music podcast,” featuring candid interviews with a variety of artists.
 As one of his earliest experiences with vocal jazz, Mark represented the Music School at Symphony Space in New York City in 1987 as the pianist of the Scholarship Jazz Ensemble, performing with the Scholarship Vocal Ensemble.
 He returns frequently as a speaker in the Music School’s Bach’s Lunch Series.

 About the Concord Community Music School